ddddavidmartin/Pre-commit-hooks/README.md

 * Shell agnostic, should work with any Posix compliant shell
 * Robust against whitespaces and special characters in file names and directories
 * Tested on Linux and Mac OS
+* The hooks can easily be extended and run side by side with existing ones

 ## Example